GreptimeTeam/docs/docs/developer-guide/meta/dist-lock.md

 ## How to use

-A meta client implemented in rust is provided in [meta-client][1] crate.
+A meta client implemented by rust is provided in [meta-client][1] crate.

 [1]: https://github.com/GreptimeTeam/greptimedb/tree/develop/src/meta-client